JavaScript is required

 What you must do annually

-• Send in your BGS as soon as you can after your financial year ends
+• Upload your BGS in SAMS as soon as you can after your financial year ends.

-Note: Your BGS needs to be submitted within three months of financial year-end, or, if an extension has been approved by Consumer Affairs, no later than five months.
+Note: Your BGS needs to be submitted within 5 months of your financial year-end, unless an extension has been approved by Consumer Affairs Victoria.

 If you send the BGS in late, it may delay contracts and payments.